jaberu/environment-test-runner/README.md

 However I had the need to do an integration with no such framework available, why this project was created.

+The environment is separated into two levels.
+First level is the staging system, what is typically a dev machine, a QA machine or the production system.
+This is called stage here.
+Second level is the publication.
+This is related to a multi mandant platform where different presentations of the same application is serverd, depending on different customers or whatever.

 ## Test integration
 Integration into test is done by annotation.
 Environment-specific settings can be incuded by test class property.
 The property is marked with the @PropertyValue annotation.
 An example looks like that: